conan-io/conan-io.github.io/_posts/2025-12-04-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 scanning and license listing**.

 We would love to hear your ideas.
 Feel free to share your thoughts in our [repository](https://github.com/conan-io/conan-mcp)!
-If you have any suggestions for new features you would like to see addressed by the Conan MCP, or even if you wish to contribute code to the project, don't hesitate to do so!
+If you have any suggestions for new features you would like to see addressed by the Conan MCP Server, or even if you wish to contribute code to the project, don't hesitate to do so!
 Your feedback and contributions are invaluable in shaping the future of this tool.

-Happy prompting with Conan MCP!
+Happy prompting with the Conan MCP Server!